gitLabor8/Pannenkoekenprinter/README.md

 #    Skipt soms volledige beweging (-200,1400)
 #  - Precalculate the estimated time

+Python Geometry is traag.
+Doet meerdere seconden over intersection circle ray moet eigenlijk in 0.003 seconden
+Let's try Shapely, which is a wrapper of GEOS, based on C++ -> faster than Python

 TODO
 Nog even symlinkje maken "pancake"
+Create a requirements.txt (for Python)
 # Test all images, remove the ones that aren't sliced correctly
 # Feature: tab completion for the images